ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 * If the value is a Token with a value of `n`, the associated preference is to disallow that category of use.

-* Otherwise, a preference is not expressed for that category of use.
+* Otherwise, no preference is stated for that category of use.

 Note that this last alternative includes the key being absent from the collection,